Pythack/Custom-selection/README.md

 <img src="https://badgen.net/github/open-prs/Pythack/Selection-customizer/?color=blue"> <img src="https://badgen.net/github/open-issues/Pythack/Selection-customizer/?color=blue" >

 You can contribute by creating a [pull request](https://github.com/Pythack/Selection-customizer/compare) or by creating an [issue](https://github.com/Pythack/Selection-customizer/issues/new).
+Currently, it would be helpfull to contribute to the settings page style.

 ## Permissions
 * Display notifications to you